-Are you a manager?
-Concerned about a colleague?
-Here are some tips from Lucy Tufts, Director at polkadotfrog on how to recognise and combat stress in the workplace:
+As we find ourselves in the midst of seriously challenging times, if you are a manager or concerned about a colleague…..
+Here are some tips from polkadotfrog on how to recognise and combat stress in the workplace:

-Employees are often responsible for their own Health and Safety within the workplace, however, it’s also the manager’s duty to identify signs of stress among employees. polkadotfrog has put together some tips on how to recognise the key signs of stress:
+Employees are often responsible for their own Health and Safety within the workplace, however, it’s also the manager’s duty to identify signs of stress among employees. polkadotfrog has put together some tips on how to recognise the key signs of stress and we need to be alert to these now more than ever:

 - Notable changes or fluctuations in an employee’s behaviour.
 For instance, withdrawn or uncharacteristic behaviour